enermaps/enermaps/cm/README.md

 See [cm_output.py](./base/BaseCM/cm_output.py) for more information about the output json schema.

+Warning: the name of the function of in the file `worker.py` corresponds to the name of the CM as it will appear in the front-end.
+Make sure that this name is unique, otherwise it will generate conflicts with other CMs.

 ## Test.py

 To perform unit tests on CMs, we use the Unittest library.